 You can ask the police to check if someone that has contact with a child has a record of sexual offences.

-‘Contact’ means the person has enough access to a child to pose a real risk of harm.
+‘Contact’ means the person has enough access to a specific child to pose a real risk of harm.
 For example:

-- they live or work in a household with the child
+- they live with the child

 - they talk to the child online or over the phone